Skip to main content

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

-Take selpercatinib with food if you also use a "proton pump inhibitor" stomach acid medicine such as esomeprazole, lansoprazole, omeprazole, Prevacid, Prilosec, Nexium, and others.
+Take selpercatinib with food if you also use a stomach acid medicine such as dexlansoprazole, esomeprazole, lansoprazole, omeprazole, rabeprazole, and others.

 If you vomit shortly after taking selpercatinib, do not take another dose.
-Wait until your next scheduled dose time to take the medicine again.
+Take your next dose as scheduled.

-Selpercatinib doses are based on weight (especially in children and teenagers).
-Your dose needs may change if you gain or lose weight.
+Doses are based on weight in adults.
+Your dose may change if you gain or lose weight.

 Your blood pressure will need to be checked often.

-If you need surgery, tell your surgeon you currently use selpercatinib.
-You may need to stop for at least 7 days before a planned surgery.
+If you need surgery, tell the surgeon ahead of time that you are using selpercatinib.
+You may need to stop using the medicine for a short time.

 Store at room temperature away from moisture and heat.